LIT-Protocol/developer-guides-code/session-signatures/getSessionSigs/README.md

 ### Setting up the `.env` File

-Make a copy of the provided `.env.example` file and name is `.env`:
+Make a copy of the provided `.env.example` file and name it `.env`:

 ```
 cp .env.example .env